 Large migrant caravan dissolves in Guatemala

-APTOPIX Guatemala MigrantsA Honduran migrant wearing a hat with the stars and stripes, poses for a photo at a road block manned by Guatemalan soldiers and police, on the highway in Vado Hondo, Guatemala, Monday, Jan.
-18, 2021.
-Some migrants threw rocks while authorities launched tear gas and pushed the migrants with their riot shields back down the highway.
-(AP Photo/Sandra Sebastian)

-EL FLORIDO, Guatemala (AP) — A once large caravan of Honduran migrants that pushed its way into Guatemala last week had dissipated by Tuesday in the face of Guatemalan security forces.
+EL FLORIDO, Guatemala—A once large caravan of Honduran migrants that pushed its way into Guatemala last week had dissipated by Tuesday in the face of Guatemalan security forces.
 Small groups pressed on toward the Mexican border, while others accepted rides from authorities back to Honduras.

 Many of the migrants were driven by an increasingly desperate situation in Honduras, where the economic ravages of the COVID-19 pandemic and two major hurricanes in November have piled atop chronic poverty and gang violence.
 That combined with a hope that the new U.S. administration of President-elect Joe Biden would be more welcoming gave birth to the year’s first caravan.